novatogatorop/contact-me/README.md

 ## Contact Form for Rails App
-Let's assume that you already have a Rails application.
+Let's assume that you already have a Rails application and you own the github repository.

+1. Before creating a new branch, pull the changes from master.
+Your master needs to be up to date, Run:

+   `git pull origin master`

+   then create new branch `git checkout -b contact-form`

 1. Create model